abi-kothapalli/billboard-guesser/README.md

 The frontend should then be accessible at http://localhost:3000/ and the backend should be accessible at http://localhost:8080/.

-If you encounter any errors when attempting to run the app, it may likely be do to dependency issues.
+If you encounter any errors when attempting to run the app, it may likely be due to dependency issues.
 Ensure you have the dependency that raised the error, and rerun the app.

 ## Project Structure